 As Music Scholars, students would be expected to play a full and active part in the musical life of the school as defined by the Director of Music at LRGS, including taking a full and active part in at least one ensemble (eg Big Band, choir, etc).

-At the end of the Michaelmas term and in the summer term the music studies are reviewed at both GCSE and A-level and the school reserves the right to withdraw the scholarship if we feel that the boys are not taking full advantage of this opportunity.
+At the end of the Michaelmas term and in the summer term the music studies are reviewed and the school reserves the right to withdraw the scholarship if we feel that the boys are not taking full advantage of this opportunity.
 Parents would be contacted in advance of this decision.

 Exams in Music

 There will also be a solo performance that you will be required to do in the summer term before your exam.
 This will be marked and make up 30% of your exam mark.
-You will find the performance mark scheme on the vle.
+You will find the performance mark scheme on the VLE and on Showbie.

 There are no music exams in Year 9.
 You will instead be assessed continually throughout your carousel sessions.